A guide for using text messages to communicate with employees

 Opportunities to use text messaging to communicate with employees

-Emergencies and safety
+Emergency alerts and safety communications

-• Text a quick message about weather delays for the morning commute
+- Text a quick message about weather delays for the morning commute

-• Alert your teams of an updated office access policy
+- Alert your teams of an updated office access policy

-• Use SMS in your office security alerts process
+- Use SMS in your office security alerts process

 New hire communication

 Interviewing candidates and onboarding new employees is always exciting, but it can also be stressful and challenging.
 Text messaging is a reliable and easy way to communicate with your new hire or candidate.
-Consider using text messaging to communicate with employees throughout the entire recruiting, interviewing, and hiring process:
+Consider using text messaging to communicate with employees (especially frontline workers) throughout the entire recruiting, interviewing, and hiring process:

-• Use text to confirm you received a candidate’s application
+- Use text to confirm you received a candidate’s application

-• Confirm a scheduled interview with a candidate
+- Confirm a scheduled interview with a candidate

-• Ask for feedback on the interview process
+- Ask for feedback on the interview process

-• Send text alerts to interviewers to provide feedback on candidates
+- Send text alerts to interviewers to provide feedback on candidates

-• Send new hires reminders to complete onboarding paperwork
+- Send new hires reminders to complete onboarding paperwork

-• Keep your new hire engaged by sending them a quick, exciting text as their start date gets closer (even better: have your CEO or their direct hiring manager text them!)
+- Keep your new hire engaged by sending them a quick, exciting text as their start date gets closer (even better: have your CEO or their direct hiring manager text them!)

 Internal surveys and feedback

 Receiving honest feedback from your employees is the best way to learn and improve.
 Text messaging is a great way to get feedback from even your hardest-to-reach teams.
 Try leveraging text as a more frequent way to survey your teams.
+Remember, though, text messages won’t be anonymous, so don’t try to use SMS for more personal feedback type surveys!

-• Send out a survey about the recent off-site workshop
+- Send out a survey about the recent off-site workshop

-• Use SMS throughout an all hands as a way for your employees to ask questions
+- Use SMS throughout an all hands as a way for your employees to ask questions

-• Ask for t-shirt sizes in preparation for your next swag run
+- Ask for t-shirt sizes in preparation for your next swag run

-• Use texting as a lightweight solution for your annual engagement survey (here are 200+ employee survey questions to try out!)
+- Use texting as a lightweight solution for your annual engagement survey (here are 275+ employee survey questions to try out!)

-• Automate a weekly “How did your week go?” survey to keep a pulse on engagement
+- Automate a weekly “How did your week go?” survey to keep a pulse on engagement

 Shift scheduling

-• Send a weekly link to the shift schedule to keep it top-of-mind for your teams
+- Send a weekly link to the shift schedule to keep it top-of-mind for your teams

-• Alert employees of available shift openings
+- Alert employees of available shift openings

 HR and operational process